SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Do you love Italian food?
 If so, then this San Francisco food walking tour is a must for you!

-This 3-hour walk heads through the North Beach neighborhood also called Little Italy.
+This 3-hour walk heads through the North Beach neighborhood, also called Little Italy.
 During the trip, you will taste several Italian goodies, from cappuccinos to authentic Italian pizza.
 You also get to sample chocolates, olive oils, and Italian pastries.

 As you are sampling, you will learn a little about the history of the neighborhood, see how coffee is roasted, and watch as chocolates are made.
 You will also get a peek at 130-year-old ovens and explore some places where the Beat Generation hung out in the 1960s.

-You can find tickets for this North Beach walking tour on GetYourGuide.
+>> Find tickets for this North Beach food walking tour on GetYourGuide

-Tickets for this daily tour are available on GetYourGuide.
-Reserve your spot today!
+>> Tickets for this tour are available several days a week

 >> Find additional walking tours of Chinatown